AnggaR96s/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## What do you call a bear with no teeth?
+A gummy bear!